InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 # Adding a Loader

-Loaders are functions which take a source of information such as a file or URL, vectorize the contents and output metadata in a format suitable for ingestion by Concierge.
+Loaders are functions which take a source of information such as a file or URL, vectorize the contents and output metadata in a format suitable for ingestion by Shabti.

 For examples of the existing loaders, look at the `loaders` directory inside this repository. `base_loader.py` contains the base classes which need to be inherited by the other loaders.